 North Carolina has a complicated "structured sentencing" scheme.
 Under the system, people convicted of crimes accumulate "points."
 The more points you have, the harsher the sentence imposed on you.

 For a Class 2 misdemeanor, a conviction could lead to one to 30 days in jail; for a Class 1, 1-45 days in jail, and for Class I felony, 4-6 months and for a Class H felony, 5-6 months.
 However, all of these convictions may instead be punished by a "community punishment."
 A community punishment may include supervised or unsupervised probation, house arrest, community service or a fine.

 A Class C felony may be punished by 58 to 73 months in jail.

 All of these ranges are the presumptive sentence.
 If you've been convicted on other crimes, your sentence may go up considerably.
 There also may be fines.

 Depending on the circumstances surround your charges and your background, you may be eligible to participate in Drug Treatment Court.
 Drug Treatment Court is a diversion program for people facing certain non-violent drug convictions.

 In drug treatment court, the person charged goes through treatment programs, has clean drug tests, remains employed or stays in school, meets their financial obligations (like taxes and child support), pays court costs and avoids new criminal charges while in the program.
 The program lasts one year.
-One such program is known as the 90-96 program, or conditional discharge, named the North Carolina General Statutes Chapter 90-96.
+One such program is known as the 90-96 program, or conditional discharge, named for North Carolina General Statutes Chapter 90-96.
 In Raleigh, this program is monitored by Southlight, an non-profit agency run through the United Way.